 (Maria Lopez Fernandez)

 Numerical Methods for Nonlinear PDEs in Image Processing

 Single image ShapefromShading for Lambertian and non Lambertian surfaces.
 3D reconstruction using several images (Photometric ShapefromShading).
 Segmentation via active contours, leve-lset methods.
 Nonlinear filters.
 Mean Curvature Motion (MCM) and related models in image processing.

 (Elisabetta Carlini, Maurizio Falcone, Silvia Tozza)

 Structured matrix nearness problems.
 Eigenvalue sensitivity: Structured eigenvalue conditioning, Structured pseudospectra and defectivity measures.
 Iterative methods for the solution of large linear systems and Preconditioners for Toeplitz systems.
 Numerical solution of linear discrete ill-posed problems: Tikhonov-type regularization, Fractional regularization matrices, Lavrentiev-type regularization methods, TSVD and TGSVD-type regularization methods.

 The seminar Modelllistica Differenziale Numerica typically meets on Tuesday, 3.00-4.00 pm, in Aula di Consiglio, (1st floor of the Math Department), the seminar is open to everyone and Master students are particularly welcome.
-For the more informations on the seminar (program, abstracts, slides) click here
+For more informations on the seminar (program, abstracts, slides) click here